esdmr/badpdf/README.md

 cd badpdf
 make

-# Or, to run a preview server
+# Or, to run a dev server
-make preview
+make dev
 ```

 ## Development